 NATA's assessment policies are conducted under NT Worksafe Assessor Guidelines.
 If a candidate is assessed as 'not yet competent' in knowledge and/or calculations sections of a course, NATA policy is to not progress the candidate to the performance section until the candidate is successfully reassessed.

 All reassessments must be undertaken within 12 months, or the training must be retaken.

 NATA's Heavy Vehicle Driver Assessment Policies are consistent with AQF and NT MVR requirements.
-After being assessed as competent, your licence will be upgraded to a full HR Heavy Vehicle Drivers Licence.
+After being assessed as competent, your licence will be upgraded to an open Heavy Vehicle Drivers Licence.

 Drivers who already hold a licence with an MR endorsement may book lessons after arranging their enrolment (see Applicant Information).
 It is strongly recommended licence upgrade applicants read the course information carefully before the first lesson.
 When your trainer observes your ability to safely and competently manage the vehicle, you may to proceed to assessment.